hezhizhen/Personal-Promotion/PostgreSQL/PostgresGuide/GeneralSQL.md

     products,
     purchases
 WHERE
-    products.id=purchases.product_id
-LIMIT
+    products.id = purchases.product_id
-    5;
+LIMIT 5;
 ```

 ## Views

 ### What is a View

-* consist of a stored query accessible as a virtual table in a relational database or a set of documents in a document-oriented database composed of the result set of a query or map and reduce functions
+* consist of a stored query accessible as a virtual table in a relational database or a set of documents in a document-oriented database composed of the result set of a query or map and reduce functions (wikipedia)
 * simply a logical table that automatically connects the pieces of underlying data
 * it does not actually duplicate or persist the data as its viewed in a logical form